 Customer Reviews: 4.5 out of 5 stars (80,436 ratings)

-- Immediate Dry Air Relief: Ultrasonic cool mist technology swiftly and safely moisturizes dry air for up to 25 hours of continuous operation, allowing you to breathe easier and sleep better.
+- Immediate Dry Air Relief: Ultrasonic cool mist technology swiftly and safely moisturize dry air for up to 25 hours of continuous operation, allowing you to breathe easier and sleep better.

 - Comfort All Year: High and low-speed settings, as well as a 360° mist nozzle, allow you to balance and manage humidity in your house throughout the year for relief from cold-like symptoms and sinus troubles.

-- 1.5-liter water tank is perfect for bedrooms, workplaces, nurseries, and other medium-sized spaces.
+- The 1.5-liter water tank is perfect for bedrooms, workplaces, nurseries, and other medium-sized spaces.

 - Night Light & Auto Shut-Off: The optional night light emits a soothing glow, and the automatic shut-off system turns off the humidifier when the water level drops below a particular level or the water tank is removed.